 Our first Kelsay listing is Robert Kelsay, born 1711 in Northern Ireland, an ancestor of Ruth Leah Kelsay McKelleb, in the photo above.

 Joseph Porter, Sr., born 1739 in Ireland, is our first Porter entry, an ancestor of B. Kathryn (Katie) Harmon McKelleb.

 Select a top menu name for the first known family member in the family.

 Some family lines on the site may not be directly related to the families listed (side lines from marriage, for example).

 Census records are a gold mine for genealogical research.
 However, the records from the 1700s until 1840 list by name only the head of household, with the number of household members.
 Assumed family relationships during that period are listed only after due diligence to support its listing.

 This site is provided by the McKelleb Family Organization.
 Cynthia McKelleb Pursch is the research guru.
 Dave McKelleb (Scenic Color County) developed and supports the site.

-If you have any questions or comments about the information on this site, please contact us.
+If you have any questions or comments about the information on this site, please please send email to family at McKelleb-dot-org.
 We will respond as quickly as possible.